KevinDahlberg/marketplace-app/blog.md

 The hard part is that the styling part can be as challenging as the actual logic, I think it's just because the styling is my weakest area, that I'm having problems with it.
 Much as I hate to admit it, I need styling to become one of my strengths.

+## 4/24/2017

+** did about 2 hours of coding.

+did some more styling.
+Had a lot more success tonight than I did last night.
+It seems that I'm getting a little bit better everyday with figuring out how to make css do cool stuff for me.

+Tomorrow I need to work on finishing pro and hard mode, and dividing things up into classes.